uvarc/rc-website/content/education/rivanna-instructional.md

 +++

-Instructors can request _instructional allocations_ on Rivanna for classes and extended workshops.
+Instructors can request _instructional allocations_ on Rivanna and Afton for classes and extended workshops.
 These allocations are time-limited and generally allow access to a restricted set of nodes and only one special Slurm partition, but are otherwise equivalent to any allocation.

 - - -